01chandan/Weather-App/README.md

 # Weather App

-This Weather App is a simple web application that fetches real-time weather information using the OpenWeather API.
-The implementation is done in JavaScript, and the UI is styled using Tailwind CSS.
+This Weather App is a simple web application that fetches real-time weather information using the OpenWeatherMap API.
+The implementation is done in JavaScript, and the UI is styled using HTML & CSS.

 ## Features

 - Display current weather information based on user location or a user-provided city name.
 - Dynamic updates using the OpenWeather API.
-- Responsive UI design with Tailwind CSS.

 ## Demo